Council for Religious Affairs

 The Council for Religious Affairs (Совет по делам религий) was a government council in the Soviet Union that dealt with religious activity in the country.
-It was founded in 1965 through the union of the Council for the Affairs of the Russian Orthodox Church (CAROC) and the Council for the Affairs of Religious Cults.
+It was founded in 1965 through the merger of the Council for the Affairs of the Russian Orthodox Church (CAROC) and the Council for the Affairs of Religious Cults.
 It ceased to exist after the dissolution of the Soviet Union.

 Background

 The operations of the Council for Religious Affairs (CRA) became more apparent to scholars outside of the Soviet Union following glasnost and an opening of the Soviet archives.
 The CRA was a result of a renewed assault against religion, which started under the Khrushchev era, even though the CRA was not created until after his deposition.
 Letters from individual parishes express their frustration and alarm at a wave of new attacks starting in 1959, before the CRA was formed.
 Concerns came from both non-Orthodox and Orthodox figures, including Patriarch Alexy I of Moscow.
 The first head of the CRA, Vladimir A. Kuroyedov, was in fact the final head of the Council for the Affairs of the Russian Orthodox Church.
 He replaced Chairman Karpov and was seen as a much more anti-religious enthusiast who did not have reservations about attacking established religion.
 In the period of 1958-1964, when the CRA was officially created, Kuroyedov oversaw the dissolution of over 1,000 places of worship for non-Orthodox religious denominations, and over 6,000 Orthodox churches.